ioggstream/test-driven-development-101/markdown/01-ttd-03-container.md

 ### Pre-built images

-You can download and run a pre-built image of an operating system via
+You can download and run a pre-built image of an operating system in the terminal [terminal](/terminals/1) via

 ```bash
 docker run --rm -ti ubuntu:20.04